 Education and Training

-Generally, computer and information systems managers hold a bachelor’s degree in computer information systems or a similar degree and have related work experience.
+Generally, computer and information systems managers hold a bachelor’s degree in computer information systems or a BSBA in Computer Information Systems and have related work experience.
 Five years’ relevant experience, BLS reports, is typical.
 Many also have a graduate degree.

 With a diverse skill set required, CIS job candidates should master computer science, business, communication and leadership skills.
 Pursuing an MBA Information Technology Management can equip future IT managers for both the technological and the leadership requirements of the role.